StatisMike/stenR/README.md

 ## Available methods and their functionality

-Besides the basic methods shared by all `R6 class` objects, `stenR.comp_freqtable` supports currently following methods:
+Besides the basic methods shared by all `R6 class` objects, `CompFreqtable` supports currently following methods:

 -   `get_status()` - returns list with details of current status of the object,